GUIDE 2024

 3. Write Down Each Key Request

-After jotting down the essentials, write the proposal outline.
+After jotting down the essentials, create a grant proposal outline.
 The outline should assess the grant’s purpose and how your organization plans to contribute to the said purpose.

 If your organization is all about helping the local community, you need to focus on activities that promote education, donations, local improvements, etc.